-Ryan Sheaffer is a professional emcee, public speaker, Lieutenant - Firefighter, and entrepreneur.
-His journey as a Lieutenant - Firefighter/EMT with the City of Kirkland (WA) Fire Department began in 2012, and he gained national prominence in 2019 as an expert panel member on Fox Television's "First Responders Live."
-Ryan has made significant media appearances, including interviews about Kirkland Fire Department's response to coronavirus on NBC, MSNBC, and Fox affiliate Q13 News.
+Ryan Sheaffer is a professional auctioneer, emcee, and Lieutenant with the City of Kirkland Fire Department.
+His career in the fire service began in 2012, and he gained national prominence in 2019 as an expert panel member on FOX Television's "First Responders Live."
+Ryan has made significant media appearances, including interviews about Kirkland Fire Department's response to coronavirus on NBC, MSNBC, and FOX.
 He was also featured in a Bill & Melinda Gates Foundation campaign, highlighting community efforts during the pandemic and both co-wrote and recorded all voiceovers for training videos for fire departments nationwide.

 Before embarking on his firefighting career, Ryan was a corporate trainer in finance, working with major financial institutions such as Bank of America, Wells Fargo, and Bank of the West.
 He was a faculty member at the Graduate School of Banking at the University of Wisconsin-Madison and the University of Colorado, and co-founded South Seattle CrossFit in 2012.